H-HOPE/Use-Case-Studies/README.md

 ## Site 2: Verona sewage treatment discharge canal (Entrance of the Labyrinth)

-We analyzed water velocity data collected at the entrance of the Labyrinth of the Verona sewage treatment plant, a site characterized by concentrated, laminar flow—ideal conditions for oscillating energy harvesters.
+We analyzed water velocity data collected at the entrance of the Labyrinth of the Verona sewage treatment plant, a site characterized by concentrated, laminar flow, ideal conditions for oscillating energy harvesters.
 The proposed installation location, shown in Figure 4, provides optimal flow characteristics for efficient harvester operation.

 **Water velocity data analysis**